Besa (Albanian culture): Literature, arts and politics

-In 1874 Sami Frashëri wrote a play Besâ yâhut Âhde Vefâ (Pledge of Honor or Loyalty to an Oath) with themes based on an Albanian ethnicity, a bond to an ethnic based territory, ethno-cultural diversity as underlying Ottoman unity, honor, loyalty and self-sacrifice.
+In 1874 Sami Frashëri wrote a play Besâ yâhut Âhde Vefâ ('Pledge of Honor or Loyalty to an Oath') with themes based on an Albanian ethnicity, a bond to an ethnic based territory, ethnocultural diversity as underlying Ottoman unity, honor, loyalty and self-sacrifice.
 The play revolved around a betrothed girl kidnapped by a jealous villager that kills her father and whose mother vows revenge co-opting the culprit's father who gives his besa to help not knowing it is his son, later killing him and himself ending with family reconciliation.
 At the time the play's discussion of besa signified to more astute Ottoman audiences the political implications of the concept and possible subversive connotations in future usage while it assisted Albanians in rallying militarily and politically around a national program.
 By the early twentieth century, the themes of the play highlighting a besa for self-sacrifice of the homeland carried a subversive message for Albanians to aim at unifying the nation and defend the homeland, something Ottoman authorities viewed as fostering nationalist sentiments.

-Frashëri wrote a political treatise Albania: What she has been, What she is, What she shall be (1899) on the Albanian question and proposed that Albanians make a besa to demand the empire and Europe recognize Albanian national rights, especially by applying pressure upon the Ottomans to achieve those aims.
+Frashëri wrote a political treatise Albania: What She Has Been, What She Is, What She Shall Be (1899) on the Albanian question and proposed that Albanians make a besa to demand the empire and Europe recognize Albanian national rights, especially by applying pressure upon the Ottomans to achieve those aims.

-Besa is a key theme in the novel Kush e solli Doruntinën (usually abbreviated in English to "Doruntine") (1980), by Albanian novelist Ismail Kadare.
+Besa is a key theme in the novel Kush e solli Doruntinën (usually abbreviated in English to Doruntine) (1980), by Albanian novelist Ismail Kadare.

 In the 1980s until 1994, a bimonthly newspaper named Besa was published by the Arvanite community of Greece.

 In the 2010s, the cultural institution of besa featured in an international exhibition named Besa: A Code of Honor by photographer Norman H. Gershman and in an award-winning documentary film Besa: The Promise on the survival of Jews in Albania during the Holocaust.

-In 2015, an Albanian political party named Lëvizja Besa (Besa Movement) with an anti-establishment and anti-corruption platform was founded in the Republic of North Macedonia.
+In 2015, an Albanian political party named Lëvizja Besa ('Besa Movement') with an anti-establishment and anti-corruption platform was founded in the Republic of North Macedonia.